 It’s no secret that student loan debt is a problem, not only for those who bear their burden but for society as a whole.
-In 2019, the amount of student loan debt in the United States was estimated at $1.4 trillion.
+In 2022, the amount of student debt in the United States was estimated at $1.75 trillion.

-Income Share Agreements (ISA) have entered the market as an alternative to private student loans.
-Under an ISA contract, you are provided with a deferred tuition option to cover costs in exchange for a promise to pay a percentage of your income after you’ve graduated.
+Income Share Agreements (ISA) have entered the market as an alternative to traditional private student loans.
+Under an ISA contract, you are provided with a deferred tuition option to cover costs in exchange for a promise to pay a fixed percentage of your future income after you’ve graduated.

 Although Income Share Agreements aren’t for everyone, they do have many benefits that can prove helpful for both students and schools.
-Here are some of the benefits of having an ISA program.
+Here are some of the benefits of having an Income Share Agreement program.
 First, let’s take a look at the benefits they have for schools and skills-training programs.

 1. Increased accessibility for students

-Income Share Agreements are great for those who want to attend classes but may not have the means to, or may not want to take out a private loan to access college.
+Income Share Agreements are great for those who want to attend classes but may not have the means to, or may not want to take out a traditional personal loan to access college.

-Colleges, Universities, and bootcamps alike are using ISAs to add more options to increase accessibility for students.
-Institutions implementing ISAs typically use them to fill funding gaps for students who have exhausted their federal financial aid options, or who may be debt averse.
+Colleges, Universities, and boot camps alike are using Income Share Agreements to add more options to increase accessibility for students.
+Institutions implementing Income Share Agreements typically use them to fill funding gaps for students who have exhausted their financial aid options, or who may be debt-averse.

-Income Share Agreements also assist those who cannot access federal financial aid, especially anyone attending alternative education, like coding bootcamps.
-Students interested in bootcamps or alternative skill-training programs can’t access federal financial aid since these programs are currently ineligible for Title IV funding.
+Income Share Agreements also assist those who cannot access federal financial aid, especially anyone attending alternative education, like coding boot camps.
+Students interested in boot camps or alternative programs can’t access federal financial aid since these programs are currently ineligible for Title IV funding.

-“With ISAs, Brenau students will have the freedom to pursue their academic interests; they just won’t have to worry about un-affordable loan repayment or the other strains that come with traditional student loan debt.”
+“With Income Share Agreements, Brenau students will have the freedom to pursue their academic interests; they just won’t have to worry about un-affordable student loan repayment or the other strains that come with traditional student loan debt.”

 2. Increased Enrollment

-Related to point number one, another advantage of offering an ISA as one of your financing options is that it fills empty seats that a school might otherwise not be able to fill through traditional educational financing.
-Because ISAs offer another financing option to students, some students who may not have otherwise considered attending due to the need to take out a private loan now have access to higher education.
-The built in protections ISAs provide may also sway students who may have been on the fence about attending.
+Related to point number one, another advantage of offering an Income Share Agreements as one of your financing options is that it fills empty seats that a school might otherwise not be able to fill through traditional educational financing.
+Because Income Share Agreements offer another financing option to students, some students who may not have otherwise considered attending due to the need to take out a student loan now have access to education.
+The built-in protections Income Share Agreements provide may also sway students who may have been on the fence about attending.
 Because Income Share Agreements increase accessibility to students, colleges are able to increase enrollment and fill empty seats.

 Individuals interested in higher education may at times decide not to enroll due to uncertainty about the return on their investment in a student loan.
-Loan aversion can cause students to delay enrollment in higher education.
-With an Income Share Agreement, schools can offer an alternative financing option to those who may be hesitant to take out a loan.
+Personal loan aversion can cause students to delay enrollment in higher education.
+With an Income Share Agreement, schools can offer an alternative financing option to those who may be hesitant to take out a personal loan.

 3. Aligned Risk Between Schools and Students

-Right now, students bear all the burden of student loans.
+Right now, students bear all the burden of traditional student loans.
 If students drop out or receive an education that does not prepare them for the workforce, the student is responsible for payments regardless of their job situation.
-ISAs change that model and allow students and schools to better share in the risks and rewards of educational financing.
-With ISAs, colleges will want to offer programs that are tailored to the needs of the modern-day workforce.
-This benefits both the student and the school.
-The student will be prepared for a great job, and the school will benefit because if the student succeeds then their ISA program succeeds.
+ISAs work and change that model and allow students and schools to better share in the risks and rewards of educational financing.

 Income Share Agreements also benefit students in multiple different ways: